davidkethel/javaScriptNinja/README.md

-Just a repo for me to try out some of the examples from the book "secrets of the Java Script Ninja"
+Just a repo for me to try out some of the examples from the book "secrets of the Java Script Ninja", and record what I learnt

 ####[Function Declarations] (https://github.com/davidkethel/javaScriptNinja/blob/master/functionDeclaration.html)####